domain-protect/domain-protect/README.md

 * CNAME records for missing Google Cloud Storage buckets

 ## optional additional check
-Turned off by default as it may result in Lambda timeouts for large organisations:
+Turned off by default as it may result in Lambda timeouts for large organisations
 * A records for missing storage buckets, e.g. Google Cloud Load Balancer with missing backend storage To enable, create this Terraform variable in your tfvars file or CI/CD pipeline:
 ```